alchemy-swift/alchemy/Docs/8_DiggingDeeper.md

 ### HTMLView

-You can use the `HTMLView` type to help organizing your projects view and pages.
+You can use the `HTMLView` type to help organize your projects view and pages.
 It is a simple protocol with a single requirement, `var content: HTML`.
 Like `HTML`, `HTMLView`s can be returned directly from a `Router` handler.

 ```swift
 struct HomeView: HTMLView {